 - Representing California public school students bringing in a landmark constitutional challenge to state tenure laws that prevent school administrators from hiring and retaining the most effective teachers;

-- Persuading the Ninth Circuit to grant interlocutory review of a decision certifying a major wage-and-hour class action;
+- Persuading the Ninth Circuit to grant interlocutory review of several class certification decisions ;

 - Winning dismissal with prejudice of a putative nationwide consumer class action filed in federal court against a technology company, which was subsequently affirmed by the Ninth Circuit;